mswietlicki/Blog/raspberry-pi-as-ir-remote-lirc.md

 ![IR Transmiter picture](/files/ir-transmiter-picture.jpg)

 Transistor is needed to increase our remote effective range.
-You can connect diode directly to GPIO but it will by to weak to be useful.
+You can connect diode directly to GPIO but it will be to weak to be useful.
 You can also use 5V to increase range.

 Instalation: